 Detailed policies are operational for Asset Liability Management and Market Risk Management, which deal in detail the various strategies and processes for monitoring Market Risk.

 The Market risk impact for the bank is negligible.
-Bank Swadesi is exempted for Market Risk as its transaction is below USD 2 Mn as per local Regulations.
+PT Bank of India Indonesia is exempted for Market Risk as its transaction is below USD 2 Mn as per local Regulations.